-High dimensional continuous data arises increasingly frequently in the study of genetic and cellular features that may be prognostic for disease development.
-Three challenges that arise in the analysis of these data include computational burden in handling the large dimensionality; accounting for the potentially complex distributions of the features and their correlations; and the potential existence of a population substructure such that the observations arise from a mixture distribution, such as EHR data from multiple treatment centers or genetics data from patients with various disease subtypes.
-The assumption of a Gaussian distribution for the features is unrealistic in these settings and may produce poor feature selection if employed.
-To overcome this limitation and allow for additional flexibility in modeling, \cite{GimeGhor19} proposed the use of a finite mixture of Gaussian distributions to construct knockoff copies.
-This should provide more robust knockoff generation due to the fact that, with a sufficiently large number of mixture components, any continuous distribution may be estimated arbitrarily closely by a mixture of Gaussians.
-These models require prespecification of the number of components, however, a parameter for which little information may be available a priori.
-A Dirichlet Process Mixture (DPM) of Gaussian distributions \citep{Lo84} avoids this requirement by automatically selecting both the number of mixture components and their parameters based on the observed data, leading to its successful application in accurate density estimation for multidimensional continuous data.
-We propose to utilize a Gaussian DPM model to generate real-valued knockoff features, offering flexible, yet accurate modeling that can fully capture the complexity of arbitrary data distributions.
+The original knockoff procedure \citep{BarbCand15}, called Fixed-X, constructs knockoffs deterministically from the observed data and is applicable only when the number of features does not exceed the sample size ($p \le n$).
+Later, \citet{CandFan18} proposed to generate knockoffs randomly by modeling the distribution of the original features, an approach called Model-X. When the true covariate distribution is unknown, a popular knockoff construction method is second-order model-X knockoff, which generates knockoffs from a Gaussian model whose mean and variance are estimated from the original features'.
+However, matching only the first two moments may not be sufficient for real-life applications with data from complex distributions with properties such as skewness, multimodality, or mixture components.
+Mixture distributions are commonly seen in real life, including EHR data from multiple treatment centers or genetics data from patients with various disease subtypes.
+Previously, \citet{GimeGhor19} proposed using a finite mixture of Gaussian distributions to construct knockoff copies to overcome this limitation.
+This should provide more higher quality knockoffs because, with a sufficiently large number of mixture components, any continuous distribution may be estimated arbitrarily closely by a mixture of Gaussians.
+However, this model requires prespecification of the number of components, a parameter for which little information may be available a priori.
+A Dirichlet process mixture (DPM) of Gaussian distributions \citep{Lo84} avoids this requirement by automatically providing both the number of mixture components and their parameters based on the observed data, leading to its successful application in accurate density estimation for continuous multidimensional data.
+We propose to utilize a Gaussian DPM model to generate continuous knockoff features, offering flexible and accurate modeling that can fully capture the complexity of arbitrary data distributions.